shoheiyokoyama/LLDB-Debugging/DBug/README.md

 ## Add Action

+You can execute arbitrary processing at runtime by setting a breakpoint with action.

+ 1. Click `Edit Breakpoint ...`  or double-click a breakpoint.
+ 2. Click `Add Action`
+ 3. Add command

 ## Breakpoint

-Click `Edit Breakpoint ...` to set breakpoints in detail.
+Click `Edit Breakpoint ...`  or double-click a breakpoint to set breakpoints in detail.

 ### Condition